ihp-lab/OpenSense/Shared/lib/README.md

 # Default Version

 Because symbolic links are not well supported by Git, we cannot manage the default version by creating symbolic links.
-The current solution is to put the default version into a `default` directory and record its version number here.
+The current solution is putting the default version into a `default` directory and record its version number here.

 Library|Version
 -|-